ryu-ryuk/exam-whisperer/README.md

 ## why build this?

-i was frustrated with LLMs that only *answer* questions, but don’t *help you learn*. when revising, i wanted something that:
+i am frustrated with LLMs that only *answer* questions, but don’t *help you learn*. when revising, if only there was something that:

 * explains doubts clearly and quickly
 * generates real quizzes, not random questions